 Hostels in Athens, Greece, don't get much better than the cushy, comfortable, and clean City Circus Hostel

 The City Circus Hostel in Athens is a great example of what I’d always want to find when booking a dorm bed somewhere in the world.
 There were six beds in my room and it cost me €18, including breakfast.
 Although not the cheapest place in Athens, it’s a great deal when compared with rates in other European cities.
 However, this is not the only reason I would recommend City Circus Athens!

 Its facilities and services are modern and pleasant and have been well maintained.
 The best part is its location in the Psirri neighborhood in walking distance of all attractions and just beside a subway station for easy access from the airport.
 When arriving, you won’t have to worry about steps to the 3rd floor with your bags, there’s an elevator, woooot!

-On the top floor, a lovely terrace with views of the Acropolis is rather nice when the sun sets.
+It also has the best Athens hostel rooftop bar.
+On the top floor, a lovely terrace with views of the Acropolis is so nice when the sun sets.
 While the shared lounge is not huge, it’s cozy with a large square table and dozens of books and games to help socialize.
 Every evening, employees organize thematic activities for those who wish to participate and they are sometimes even free, such as wine and cheese tastings!